-INTRODUCTION

-Investing in our future.
-The next phase.
+INTRODUCTION Investing in our future.

-The next phase of investment in Platin will see further energy efficiency improvements through on site electricity generation and reduced dependence on fossil fuels through advances in the range and quantity of alternative fuels.
+The next phase of investment in Platin will see further energy efficiency improvements with on site electricity generation and reduced dependence on fossil fuels through advances in the range and quantity of alternative fuels.

+1 IRISH CEMENT PLATIN

 Continuous investment in new technology has been the hallmark of Irish Cement's operations since the opening of the plant in Drogheda in 1938.
-In 1972, a new dry process plant Kiln1 was constructed when operations transferred to the current site in Platin.
+In 1972, a new dry process plant, Kiln1 was constructed when operations transferred to the current site in Platin.
 A major upgrade was completed with the addition of Kiln 2 in 1977 and then again in 2008 with the construction of Kiln 3, making Platin one of the most energy efficient cement plants in Europe.

-These investments have been vitally important in helping Platin to maintain efficiency and sustain local jobs during the recent period of reduced domestic demand.
-Our highly efficient operations in Platin put us in a good position to compete for export markets in the UK and Europe.
+These investments have been vitally important in helping Platin to maintain efficiency and sustain local jobs in a competitive industry.
+As well as supplying cement to the domestic market Platin also exports cement to the UK and Europe.

+Irish Cement is committed to sustainable cement production through three principal initiatives:

-- 1. Energy efficiency investments
+1. Energy efficiency investments

-- 2. Product innovation
+2. Product innovation

-- 3. Fossil fuel replacement
+3. Fossil fuel replacement

+Investing in our future

 CEMENT PRODUCTION

 A precisely controlled, high temperature manufacturing process.
-Safety is of critical concern through all stages of the process.
+Quality Control is critically important during all stages of the process.
+1

 RAW MATERIALS

 Limestone, quarried on site, is the main raw material.
 Clay overburden, also from the site, with shale and small quantities of bauxite and iron ore are also required.
 These raw materials are crushed, ground and homogenised to produce a blend called 'raw meal'.
 This raw meal is then 'melted' inside the cement kiln.

+2

 FUEL

 Traditionally fossil fuels are used to fire cement kilns.
-Since 2011 an increasing proportion of the fossil fuels have been replaced by Solid Recovered Fuel (SRF).
-The fuels are combusted at both ends of the kiln to provide the high temperatures needed to 'melt' the raw materials.
+Since 2011, an increasing proportion of the fossil fuels in Platin have been replaced by Solid Recovered Fuel (SRF).
+Fuels are introduced and combusted at both ends of the kiln to provide the high temperatures needed to 'melt' the raw meal and manufacture clinker

-QUALITY CONTROL
+3

-Quality control is critical to each stage of the cement manufacturing process.
+QUALITY CONTROL Quality control is critical to each stage of the cement manufacturing process.
 Our laboratories, which are linked to a state-of-the-art central control room, operate continuous testing regimes for raw materials, fuel and our final products.
-Platin also has an R&D laboratory on site involved in product development.
+Platin also has an R&D laboratory on site involved in on-going product development.
+4

 CHEMISTRY

-The creation of cement clinker inside the kiln is the result of a precise set of chemical reactions.
-The raw materials provide the following essential compounds: calcium oxide (CaO), silicon dioxide (SiO2), aluminium oxide (Al2O3) and iron oxide (Fe2O3).
-At high temperatures inside the kiln, they are broken down and then combine to form new clinker minerals.
+The creation of clinker inside the kiln is the result of a precise set of chemical reactions between calcium oxide (CaO), silicon dioxide (SiO2), aluminium oxide (Al2O3) and iron oxide (Fe2O3).
+At the high temperatures inside the kiln, these compounds combine to form new the clinker minerals.

+5